itom-project/itom/docs/userDoc/source/05_plots/primitives.rst

 ----------------------------------------------

 The evaluateGeomtrics-widget is designed to load geometric definition stored in a float32 dataObject with a column-size of >10 elments and a row for each geometric element to display.
 Further more it allows the evaluation of geometric relations between the geometric primitives.
+See section :ref:`listCustomDesignerWidgets` for the widget description.

 Demo Scripts and Examples